vonwenm/conf/README.md

 conf
 ====

-Simple golang configuration file reader to load into map with keys and names as strings.
+Golang library to read configuration files and load results as key value string pairs into a map.
+Default values can loaded first into a map and then overwritten as configuration files are parsed.